 Richard Harris joined the Houston Symphony as second trumpet in 2018.
 Previously, he was a member of the Charlotte Symphony Orchestra where he performed for 8 years.
 In March of 2018, Harris gained the distinction of being the only musician in an American orchestra to have won auditions for each position in one orchestral trumpet section.
 He achieved this notable accomplishment during his tenure at the Charlotte Symphony Orchestra where he won nationally held blind auditions for the positions of Second Trumpet (2009), Associate Principal / 3rd Trumpet (2014) and Principal Trumpet (2018).
 As a soloist, Harris has performed J.S.
 Bach’s Brandenburg Concerto no. 2, Copland’s Quiet City, and Concerti by Vivalidi, Hummel, Haydn, and Neruda.
-A Yamaha Performing Artist, he has enjoyed performing in orchestras all over the world including the Seoul Philharmonic in South Korea and the Jalisco Philharmonic in Guadalajara, Mexico.
-He has also performed with the Dallas Symphony Orchestra, Kansas City Symphony, as well as many others.
+As an artist for Conn- Selmer (Vincent Bach Trumpets), he has enjoyed performing in orchestras all over the world including the Seoul Philharmonic in South Korea and the Jalisco Philharmonic in Guadalajara, Mexico.
+He has also performed with the Pittsburgh Symphony Orchestra, Dallas Symphony Orchestra, Kansas City Symphony, as well as many others.

 An avid educator, Harris has given masterclasses at universities and high schools across the country.
+Currently he serves on the faculty at Texas Tech University, and at AFA Texas.
 He served on the faculty at Winthrop University from 2013–2018 and at UNC Charlotte from 2007–2009.
 He also had the privilege of serving as the brass coach for the Charlotte Symphony Youth Orchestra for 7 years.
-He strives to create a fun and relaxed atmosphere where children are encouraged and motivated to improve their playing.
+He strives to create a fun and relaxed atmosphere where students are encouraged and inspired to improve their playing.
 His primary goal is to ensure that their love of music remains an important and positive part of their lives, even beyond the stage.
 Harris’ students have enjoyed successful auditions for orchestras, wind ensembles, and prestigious programs of study.

 In addition to his passion for playing trumpet, Harris is a chess enthusiast.
 His volunteer work with inner-city schools in Charlotte allowed him to teach and run chess camps for underprivileged kids.
 As a master level chess player, he uses this game as a teaching tool to foster a sense of patience, sportsmanship, strategic thinking, and calm under pressure.